 What once to me befell.

-With the opening stanza, the speaker reveals that he has experienced “strange fits of passion”.
+In the opening stanza to Strange Fits of Passion Have I Known, the speaker reveals that he has experienced “strange fits of passion”.
 He admits that he would only dare to describe those fits of passion to his lover alone.
 This implies that the nature of these fits is perhaps sexual.
 They are most certainly passionate, and he longs for the one he loves.
 He longs to whisper into her ear and tell her of his deepest feelings and of these strange fits of passion that he experiences.

 When she I loved looked every day